A Comprehensive Survey on World Models for Embodied AI: Challenges and Trends

 \subsection{Data \& Evaluation}

 \textbf{Challenges.}\quad From a data perspective, the central challenge lies in the scarcity and heterogeneity of existing corpora.
 Although embodied AI spans diverse domains such as navigation, manipulation, and autonomous driving, a unified large-scale dataset remains lacking.
-This fragmentation constrains the capacity of world models and substantially hinders their ability to generalize.
+This fragmentation constrains the capacity of world models and substantially hinders their ability to generalize, especially when model scale grows faster than available task-relevant data.
+Multi-agent interaction data are particularly underrepresented, limiting progress on socially aware and cooperative world models.

 Evaluation practices face similar limitations.
-Metrics such as FID and FVD emphasize pixel fidelity while ignoring physical consistency, dynamics, and causality.
-Recent benchmarks, such as EWM-Bench~\cite{yue2025ewmbench}, introduce new measures but remain task-specific and lack cross-domain standards.
+Most metrics, such as FID and FVD emphasize pixel fidelity while ignoring physical consistency, dynamics, and causality.
+As a result, models may excel at appearance-level realism yet exhibit physically implausible or causally inconsistent rollouts.
+Existing benchmarks (\eg, EWM-Bench~\cite{yue2025ewmbench}) begin to introduce more structured metrics, but remain task-specific and lack cross-domain standards, and there is still a gap between how video simulators (\eg, Sora-style models) are evaluated and how embodied controllers are judged.